ipeternella/xqtR/README.md

 - Run instructions are commands that will be executed on your system shell (bash only for now)

 The spawned processes are plugged to os pipes that captures their `stdstreams` (`stdout` and `stderr`) which can be used to display errors, warnings, or the command's `stdout` when the tool's `--log-level` is set to `debug`.

+## How to install

+This will be improved in the future, but, as of now, each code that is pushed to the `main` branch triggers a pipeline that runs tests, SonarCloud (Sonarqube) analysis and publishes releases to Github that contains `xqtR` latest binaries.

+Hence, to install, just download the `xqtR` binary from the latest Github Release of this repo for your desired OS (currently only `macOS` and `Linux (ubuntu)` -- might work on other Linux distros too are supported -- and put the program binary into your `$PATH` variable to use the executable anywhere in your shell.
+It will probably be necessary to change de permission bits of the binary with `chmod` to make it executable by your OS user.

+So, for now, no `Windows` support (not yet!!)

 ## How to use